BryanJacobs/fido2-hid-bridge/README.md

 ```

 And then launch the application in the created virtualenv.
 You might need to be root
-or otherwise get access to raw HID devices:
+or otherwise get access to raw HID devices (permissions on `/dev/uhid`):

 ```shell
 sudo -E ./.venv/bin/python bridge.py